I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-diagnostic.md

 <p>If the operation succeeds, the method should return S_OK.
 Otherwise, it should return one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.</p>

 ## -remarks
 <p>The <b>IStiUSD::Diagnostic</b> method is called when a user clicks on the Scanners and Cameras Control Panel's Test button.
 The method should execute tests to confirm that the device is fully operational.
 For a scanner, these tests might include turning the light on and off, and moving the scanning arm.
 For a camera, they might include execution of built-in diagnostic functions, or manipulation of device settings.
 The return value should indicate success or failure of the diagnostic tests.</p>

-<p>The <b>IStiUSD::Diagnostic</b> method is called when a user clicks on the Scanners and Cameras Control Panel's Test button.
-The method should execute tests to confirm that the device is fully operational.
-For a scanner, these tests might include turning the light on and off, and moving the scanning arm.
-For a camera, they might include execution of built-in diagnostic functions, or manipulation of device settings.
-The return value should indicate success or failure of the diagnostic tests.</p>

 ## -requirements